 The graduate committee typically reviews applications to the

-program annually beginning in mid-February and makes decisions on admission by
+program annually beginning in January and makes decisions on admission by

 program, we highly recommend that you submit your complete (on-line

-application, letters of reference, transcripts) application by February 1.
+application, letters of reference, transcripts, etc.) application by January 15.
 We

 the graduate coordinator for information about potential options and space